It was a beautiful, sunny day in the town of Sintra, a hot spot in Portugal full of royal history which really must be visited.

 The process of taking someone from never having heard of you to being a raving customer is a delicate, slow dance.
 Few people will get married after the first date.
 And few people sign up for your tour and activity just because they visited your website once.

-We need to win our visitors over.
-Not just on the first visit, which is the ideal scenario.
-We need to keep our visitors coming back and get them on the 2nd, 3rd or 4th visit.
+We need to win our visitors over, and not just on the first visit, which is the ideal scenario.
+We need to keep our visitors coming back and get them on the 2nd, 3rd, or 4th visit.

 Let me paint this picture for you with a few scenarios.